vondraysanford/TwitterSentimentAnalysisBot/README.md

 1. Test TweetSentimentAnalysis.py
 1. Make a Discord Account -> https://discord.com/
 1. Create a new application and bot -> https://discord.com/developers/applications
-1. Create a simple bot using the generated token for your bot
+1. Create a bot using the generated token for your bot